William Duane (journalist): Seeking favour in Washington

 Duane, nonetheless, demonstrated his loyalty.
 Stung by the President's seeming ingratitude, James Callender, who had been fined and imprisoned under the Sedition Act for his scurrilous attacks on Adams, attempted, in effect, to blackmail Jefferson.
 In advance of his revelations, Duane sought to discredit the Scottish journalist.
 On 25 August 1802, the Aurora accused Callender of infecting his wife with venereal disease and of getting drunk in the next room while she languished and died and his children went hungry.
 In the next issue of his Richmond Recorder, under the heading "The President Again," Callender wrote that it was "well known that the man, whom it delighteth the people to honor, keeps, and for many years past has kept, as his concubine, one of his own slaves.
 Her name is SALLY."
-This was an exposé of Jefferson's long-term relationship with Sally Hemings (the "African Venus said to officiate as housekeeper at Monitcello") and of their several children.
+This was an exposé of Jefferson's long-term relationship with Sally Hemings (the "African Venus said to officiate as housekeeper at Monticello") and of their several children.

 After two years in the new capital (in whose construction his former East India Company superior in Calcutta, Thomas Law, was making a fortune), Duane entrusted his operation in Washington to his son (by his first marriage), William J. Duane, and returned to Philadelphia.

 Slavery and the War of 1812

-Before leaving office, in 1808 Jefferson appointed Duane a Lieutenant Colonel of Rifles.
+Before leaving office in 1808, Jefferson appointed Duane a Lieutenant Colonel of Rifles.
 In 1811, now a private citizen, Jefferson did solicit funds for his benefit, while pleading with Duane to cherish and maintain Republican unity.
 In the War of 1812, his successor, James Madison, elevated Duane to adjutant general with the rank of colonel.
 Duane wrote and published his own military manuals: The American military library, or, Compendium of the modern tactics (1809); A Handbook for Riflemen (1812) and A Handbook for Infantry (1813), which ran into several editions.